karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 - Zero is initialized
 - Cache friendly programming

-While working there, I stumbled into Odin.
+While working there, I stumbled upon Odin.
 I read a bit about it.
 It seemed to incorporate all these things.
 In many ways it seemed like a language built around the specific way in which we programmed C at my job.
 Since I liked that way of programming, it almost seemed like a language built for me!

 ## Custom allocators

 At my job we had implemented our own `Allocator` interface in C. An allocator provides a custom way in which one can do dynamic memory allocations.
 C programmers are used to `malloc` and `free`.
 But you can make allocators that provide more advanced allocation strategies.
-Our `Allocator` interface me it possible to reason about allocators in a uniform way and pass them around to functions.
+Our `Allocator` interface made it possible to reason about allocators in a uniform way and pass them around to functions.

 If a function accepted a parameter of type `Allocator`, then it was a hint that its return value was dynamically allocated.